dmaes/prometheus-shelly-exporter/README.md

                         YAML or JSON string containing target config.
 See example config for help.
   -f METRICS_FILE, --metrics-file METRICS_FILE
-                        Pickle file to save metrics too (from /probe?save=true).
-Default: metrics.pkl
+                        Pickle file or S3 path to save metrics too (from /probe?save=true).
+Default: metrics.pkl --s3-bucket S3_BUCKET
+                        S3 bucket to save metrics file in.
+Usefull in dynamic containerized setup
+  --s3-url S3_URL       Optional S3 endpoint url to use.
+Must include
+                        http/https, if used.
+  --s3-key-id S3_KEY_ID
+                        Optinal Access Key ID to use when connection to S3 --s3-secret-key S3_SECRET_KEY
+                        Optional Secret Access Key to use when connection to S3
+  --s3-verify S3_VERIFY
+                        Set 'false' to not verify S3 SSL, or path to a custom CA to use.

 All parameters can be supplied as env vars in 'SHELLY_<LONG_ARG>' form (e.g. 'SHELLY_LISTEN_PORT')
 ```